ashwin153/caustic/caustic-library/README.md

 | ```sqrt(x)```            | Square root of ```x```.                                               |
 | ```tan(x)```             | Tangent of ```x```.                                                   |

-# References
+# Records
-The standard library supports __references__ to objects.
+The standard library supports __references__ to records.
 It uses [Shapeless][1] to reflect on standard Scala case classes and enable transactional accesses and modifications to their fields.
-Fields may be primitives, nested objects, or references to other objects.
+Fields may be primitives, nested records, or references to other records.
 For example, the following case class definition is compatible with the standard library.

 ```scala